 Some women reported that during the early weeks of pregnancy there cervical discharge increased and appeared sticky and yellow sometimes.
 This is secreted in order to protect the uterus from infection.
 You may see an abnormal abundance of it.
 Your mucus plug, which is secreted by the cervix, will also begin to form to help separate the vagina from the uterus and protect the baby.

 How I knew I was pregnant before missed period?

 I knew I was pregnant with both my babies when the embryo implanted.
-I felt implantation cramping, a very common early pregnancy symptom before missed period, for a few hours.
+I felt implantation cramping, a very common early pregnancy symptom before a missed period, for a few hours.
 It kept coming and going through the day.
 For my chemical pregnancy and my second baby, I took a pregnancy test on 9dpo, and it came out positive both times.

 How soon can I take a pregnancy test?

-Ideally, you should take a pregnancy test one week after a missed period in order to allow enough time for hcg to show in urine.
+Ideally, you should take a pregnancy test one week after a missed period in order to allow enough time for HCG to show in urine.
 But, who can wait that long?
 I didn’t.
 I probably took ten pregnancy tests for every cycle when I began trying to conceive.

 Personally, I took these pregnancy tests at 9dpo and they came out positive when I was pregnant.
 I took them at 7dpo and it came out negative for both pregnancies.
 DPO stands for days past ovulation.

 How late can a period be without being pregnant?